canonical/charmed-aether-sd-core/docs/tutorials/getting_started.md

 - Network Slice: `default`
 - Device Group: `device-group`

-Click on the two `Generate` buttons to automatically fill in the IMSI, OPC, Key and Sequence Number.
+Click on the two `Generate` buttons to automatically fill in the values in the form.
+Note the IMSI, OPC, Key and Sequence Number, we are going to use them in the next step.

 After clicking on the `Submit` button you should see the subscriber created:

 ```{image} ../images/getting_started_subscriber.png
 :alt: NMS Subscriber